Security Requirements for Low-Impact Software-as-a-Service (LI-SaaS) Cloud Services

 CSPs must implement the controls and describe (in the FedRAMP Tailored templates) how the controls are employed within the information system and its environment of operation.

-CSPs must also clearly delineate control implementations that are the responsibility of the agency customer to implement in order to fully meet the intent of the security requirement.
+CSPs must also clearly delineate control implementations that the agency customer is responsible for in order to fully meet the intent of the security requirement.

 Step 4 - Assess Security Controls